 a constant in

 wp-config.php.
 That’s precisely what I do on my website: my WordPress installation lives at

-/wordpress, while my content folder is at /wordpress-content.
-I like having this separation of core WordPress
+/wordpress-content I like having this separation of core WordPress

 files from the themes, plugins, and uploads I’ve added myself.
 It also makes it easier for me to upgrade WordPress,